ChrisBob1/qb-perforator/README.md

 Im still working on this so please give me time but the basics are here.

-A dildo to use as a weapon.
+A perforator dildo to use as a weapon.

 **Manual**
-1. Place qb-dildo in you're server recources folder and add it to the server config.cfg
+1. Place qb-perforator in you're server recources folder and add it to the server config.cfg

 2. Add this line below to: qb-core\shared\items